chiboozor/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20-hiago: Deletes c and C from input
 21-reverse: A script that reverses its input
 22-users_and_homes: Displays users and their home dir based on the /etc/passwd file
+100-empty_casks: Finds all empty files in the directory and its subdirectories